badoocodesandgames/badoocodesandgames/Info.md

-SimpleBags Addon for WoW v3.3.5a Wrath of the Lich King!
+SimpleBags Addon for WoW v3.3.5a Wrath of the Lich King!!